kevinsullivan/cs-dm/notes/02-logic-and-code.rst

 other.

-A related problem occurs in imperative programs when two different variables, say $x$ and $y$, refer to the same memory location.
-When such *aliasing* occurs, updating the value of $x$ will also change the value of $y$, even though no explicit assignment to $y$ was made.
-A peice of code that assumes that $y$ doesn't change unless a change is made expliticly might fail catastrophically under such circumstances.
+A related problem occurs in imperative programs when two different variables, say *x* and *y*, refer to the same memory location.
+When such *aliasing* occurs, updating the value of *x* will also change the value of *y*, even though no explicit assignment to *y* was made.
+A peice of code that assumes that *y* doesn't change unless a change is made expliticly might fail catastrophically under such circumstances.
 Aliasing poses severe problems for both human understanding and also machine analysis of code written in imperative languages.